Acupressure for rheumatism: relieve symptoms of arthritis, arthrosis & Co.

 You can apply good pressure to DW 5 with your thumb.

-Press strongly on the gates of consciousness GB 20
+Press firmly on the Gates of Consciousness GB 20

-Place both thumbs below the base of your skull about 5-8 centimeters away from each other.
-At the right place you will feel an indentation under the base of your skull.
-Press as hard as you can and it is comfortable for you, and with this constant pressure slowly move your head back and forth for one minute...
+Place both thumbs under the base of your skull about 5-8 centimetres apart.
+In the right place, you will feel a depression under the base of your skull.
+Press as hard as you can and as comfortably as you can and now slowly move your head back and forth for a minute with this constant pressure.

-GB 20 is known in acupressure not only for its helpful effect on arthritis and neck stiffness, but also for its positive effects on insomnia and headaches - both of which are also common side effects of rheumatism.
+GB 20 is known in acupressure for its positive effects on insomnia and headaches in addition to its helpful effect on arthritis and neck stiffness - both of which are also common side effects of rheumatism.

 Pressure on the gates of consciousness GB 20 releases tension and can relieve pain.

-Relieve elbow and shoulder with the pond at the bend Di 11
+Elbow and shoulder relief with the pond at the bend Di 11

-The acupressure point Di11 is particularly interesting for complaints of the shoulder and elbow.
-You will find it at the upper outer end of the elbow crease by bending the arm in front of the chest.
-The wrist points downwards and you press with the fingers of the other hand or the thumb strongly the place where the visible elbow crease ends.
-Breathe deeply for one minute and close your eyes.
+The Di11 acupressure point is particularly interesting for complaints of the shoulder and elbow.
+You can find it at the upper outer end of the elbow crease by bending your arm in front of your chest.
+With your wrist pointing downwards, use the fingers of your other hand or your thumb to press firmly on the point where the visible elbow crease ends.
+Breathe deeply for a minute and close your eyes.

 Then repeat the exercise with the other arm.